adospace/reactorui-wpf/README.md

 }
 ```

-One big advantage of the ReactorUI approach is that its state live externally to the component making possible the its hot reload.
+One big advantage of the ReactorUI approach is that its state live externally to the component making possible hot reloading it.